AyyerLab/ResEx-phasing/STEPS.md

 	./utils/fstretch ../partial/data/out3d_1280c.cpx 1280 501 2.2045 1.9475 1.913

 This produces `../partial/data/out3d_1280c_str_501.cpx` which is a 501^3 volume.
+Optionally, you can add an additional argument to specify the output file.

 ### utils/bragg_gen
 Generate Bragg hkl values by sampling the stretched complex intensities.
 The